heptarch/heptarch.github.io/drafts/tarkovsky.md

     ="https://cdn.discordapp.com/attachments/1076306489561587723/1079100530988699759/hapax_grainy_polaroid_of_the_interior_of_the_Andrei_Tarkovsky_I_bd3d2735-d654-4460-a219-db483490fd15.png"
     width="400"/> <br>

-	<figcaption> <font size="-0.2"><i>Camera 3.</i></font></figcaption>
+	<figcaption> <font size="-0.2"><i>Camera No. 3.</i></font></figcaption>
 	</div>
 	</figure>

-I unlocked Camera 3 to find a state of picturesque chaos.
-At the back were boxes stuffed with loose sheets of foolscap, a pair of cupboards filled with rubbish, and row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog.
+I unlocked Camera No. 3 to find a state of picturesque chaos.
+At the front of the room, a desk covered in postcards, sketches, letters, newspaper clippings, and binders filled with official documents and tax reports.
+At the back, boxes stuffed with loose sheets of foolscap, a pair of cupboards filled with rubbish, and row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog itself.
-I found "May 79", inserted the Schlage, and after wrestling with the lock, turned and pulled the drawer open.
+But after the moment of sobriety on the threshold, my expectations were not high.
 May 1979 is a fallow month in the English edition of Tarkovsky's diaries,<label for="sn-4"
        class="margin-toggle sidenote-number">